tree logo Follow Us On Facebook Talk About Us On X See Us On Instagram

-Below you’ll learn how traditions around the world treat forests as sacred spaces, why old-growth forests are especially powerful to many people, and how to build a respectful personal practice—while still supporting real-world forest protection and reforestation.
+Below you’ll explore how cultures around the world view forests as sacred places, why old-growth forests often feel especially powerful, and how personal practices such as mindful walking or forest bathing can deepen respect for the natural world while still supporting forest protection and reforestation.

 In many traditions, forests are more than resources; they are nature’s sanctuary.
 Native American, Celtic, Norse, African, and Asian cultures all describe dense, mysterious woods as the abode of spirits and deities.
 Groves of oak, yew, cedar, or fir might be dedicated to specific gods, guardian spirits, or clan ancestors.